High

 prevents good slaking (soaking to mush).

-- In a few days,
+- In a few days or less,

 SELF-DUG CLAY VARIATION